Fort Canning Park – An Overview For Families

 The area received the name of Fort Canning Park on November 1, 1981.

-Explore the Fort Canning Tree Tunnel
+Explore The Fort Canning Tree Tunnel

 Fort Canning Park Tree Tunnel is not just the park’s most popular landmark but also one of the best spots for photos throughout Singapore.
-It connects Penang Road with Fort Canning Park.
+It connects Penang Road with the park.
 At the end of the Tree Tunnel at Fort Canning Park is a beautiful spiral staircase perfect for walking, admiring fantastic views, people-watching, and taking the most stylish photos ever.
 If you look up this most picturesque spiral staircase in Singapore, you can see walls covered with lush hanging greenery and a large Yellow Rain Tree.
 It’s like the past, the present, and the future met at one point.

 Fort Canning Tree Tunnel is among the most popular spots for wedding photos.
 It is also a hotspot for nature photographers, couples, families with kids, and others willing to capture this moment.
 Be ready for long queues, as people usually come here at about 9 or 10 AM to catch the perfect light (well, and just to get an opportunity to take a photo).